nimoseminov/nimoseminov.github.io/_pages/cv.md

 - Interactions between operator algebras, K-theory and homotopy theory, Münster university, Münster, Germany, 2026
   - Poster Presentation
-  - Title: "Derived Azumaya Algebras and Brauer Groups over Derived Smooth Manifolds"
+  - Title: "The Picard Homotopy Type of a Derived Smooth Manifold"

 - Conference on "New Perspectives on Stable Homotopy and Beyond", Max Planck Institute for Mathematics, Bonn, Germany, 2026